daisygunn/grow-restaurant/README.md

 I have used several technologies that have enabled this design to work:

 - [Django](https://www.djangoproject.com/)
-    - Django is the framework that has been used to build the over project and it's apps.
+    - Django is the framework that has been used to build the over project and its apps.
 - [Python](https://www.python.org/)
     - Python is the core programming language used to write all of the code in this application to make it fully functional.
 - [Bootstrap](https://getbootstrap.com/)